5G-MAG/Standards/pages/multimedia-content-delivery/ietf-specifications.md

+---
+layout: default
+title: IETF Specifications
+parent: Multimedia Content Delivery
+has_children: true
+nav_order: 1
+---

 # Related IETF Specifications

-# Quick list of references
-This is a list of specifications in the scope of multimedia content delivery.
+This is a list of specifications in the scope of Multimedia Content Delivery Protocols.

 ## FLUTE: Main specifications and informative references
 Details on FLUTE (File Delivery over Unidirectional Transport) are defined in [IETF RFC 6726](https://datatracker.ietf.org/doc/rfc6726/).